 - What can I do if I am being bullied or harassed at work?

 - What can I do if I have been accused of bullying or harassment at work?

-All incidents or injuries related to inappropriate behaviour are to be reported to JLT within 24 hours, to ensure a prompt response and reduce the risk that the situation will continue or escalate.
+All incidents or injuries related to inappropriate behaviour are to be reported to the WHS and Occupational Rehabilitation Services provider within 24 hours, to ensure a prompt response and reduce the risk that the situation will continue or escalate.